 Section 1: spondeion scale.
 Section 2: chromatic genus, modulating style.
 Section 3: diatonic genus.
 Melody 82% ancient notation, 18% reconstruction by Stefan Hagel

 With 20 participants, mostly beginners, we are not in the business of scholarly reconstruction: our music-making will accommodate everyone’s individual level and all the different doublepipes that we have.
 This means mixing up historical periods.
 We will be forming small ensembles dictated by the temperamental tuning of the pipes we want to play.
 The principle is to compose simple exercises that sound good and stretch us gently in the direction of becoming better players.
-It just happens that some of these exercises will be integrated into a final performance: this serves as a stimulus to practise and provides a holistic learning experience.
-Every aspect of being a doublepiper is touched upon.
+It just happens that some of these exercises will be integrated into a final performance: this serves as a stimulus to practise and provides a holistic learning experience, touching every aspect of being a doublepiper.

 Where ancient evidence is contradicted, we will make this clear and give reasons.
 For example, I have transposed the Athenaios paean down a minor 3rd to suit the Louvre aulos.
 I don’t believe it was performed at this pitch in 128/7 BCE, or that the Louvre aulos is the right type of aulos.
-We are using this pitch at Euterpe 2018 because: 1) we don’t have instruments at the original pitch, 2) it is more friendly to a community choir, enabling all participants to sing; and 3) actively performing this piece without feeling embattled makes it easier to appreciate ancient Greek musical conceptions and idioms – we are more sympathetically disposed towards an alien culture when we are less stressed.
+We are using this pitch at Euterpe 2018 because: 1) we don’t have instruments at the original pitch, 2) it makes it easier for all participants to sing (not too high or too low); and 3) actively performing this piece without physical strain makes us more receptive to ancient Greek musical conceptions and idioms – we are better able to internalise an alien style when we are less stressed.
 The Athenaios is the best introduction to ancient Greek music that we have, lets enjoy it!

-All the scores use written pitch, rather than transposing pitch, for the following reasons:
+All the scores use sounding pitch, rather than the transposing pitch used in scholarly materials to date, for the following reasons:

 - Ease collaborating with other musicians (particularly singers) – I see no sense in preparing scores for voice and aulos in which the vocal part is in a different key to the aulos part.
 This would prevent singers from reading the harmony, which is helpful both for pitching and for tuning.

 - Ease collaborating with composers and scholars who ask you what notes you can play.
-As French horn players know, composers tend to get transposing instruments wrong even when the textbooks are clear and numerous (neither of which is the case for doublepipes).
-Transposing introduces hazards which would mean significant time being wasted as a result of mistakes and misunderstandings.
+As French horn players know, composers tend to get transposing instruments wrong even when textbooks are clear and numerous (neither of which is the case for doublepipes).
+Transposing introduces hazards which mean significant time is wasted as a result of mistakes and misunderstandings.

-- Labour-saving producing scores – when engraving software transposes a part, you loose the manual formatting.
+- Ease producing scores – when engraving software transposes a part, you loose the manual formatting.
 This can represent hours of work, getting the spacing to look good.
-Producing a score in concert pitch plus a part transposed for the aulos player with cues (also transposed) would represent significantly more work, even if the transpose button didn’t throw things awry.
+Even if the transpose button didn’t throw things awry, having to produce two scores (one in concert pitch for the singer/director and one transposed for the aulos player, with cues transposed) represents significantly more work.
+This is a waste of money and time.

 - If all doublepipes behaved like the Louvre, but in different keys, then there would be a case for treating the aulos as a transposing instrument.
 But they don’t.
-Our instruments cover a 600-year period and are significantly different in their tonal behaviour.
-Sometimes the pipes are a tone apart, sometimes a 4th.
-This means there is no real advantage to the modern aulete, as there is to the clarinettist or would have been to the ancient aulete, who played instruments from a much shorter period.
+Greek and Roman finds span a 700-year period and are significantly different in their tonal behaviour.
+Sometimes the pipes are a tone apart, sometimes a 4th, sometimes in unison.
+Without a fixed standard, transposition offers no practical advantage to the modern aulete, as it does to the clarinettist or would have done to the ancient aulete who played instruments from a single time and place.

-Over the next couple of days, more MP3s will be added to the playlist and the missing scores added above.
-The Athenaios is the piece to spend most time on.
-Note that we are doing Stefan’s version, not Armand’s – there are major differences in the melody and in the pronunciation.
+With the Athenaios, note that we are doing Stefan’s version, not Armand’s – there are major differences in the melody and in the pronunciation.
 Stefan’s view is that the pronunciation would have been old-fashioned, which makes life easier for us as we can use the same pronunciation rules in all three songs: Pindar, Euripides and Athenaios.